-1. Fear ignites an immediate flight or freeze response in your body.
+1. Fear, and often fear of speaking, ignites an immediate flight or freeze response in your body.

 First you need to calm down both your nervous system and body response in order to think clearly.

 cise that is extremely helpful.
 Research has shown it instantly moves the brain’s reaction to calmness even in highly stressful situations.
 This creates the space you need to make decisions and take proper actions.
 It is recommended to train with this simple exercise during times when you’re not stressed so you remember it in difficult ones.
 Your body’s response will come much faster when it is ingrained in your habits.

 Here’s the breathing exercise: https://www.linkedin.com/pulse/simple-priceless-tool-st-wilkinson?trk=mp-reader-card